This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If you can prove all of the above, it’s usually not difficult to show that the physician’s mistakes cost you and your child.
 This could be the cost of medical bills, for instance, lost salary or earning potential, or even emotional costs.

-It’s impossible to know exactly how much compensation you’re entitled to without a cerebral palsy attorney working your case.
+It’s impossible to know exactly how much compensation you’re entitled to without a cerebral palsy attorney working on your case.
 However, in general, plaintiffs can claim:

 - Parental lost wages